 Unless otherwise indicated, all references to "\$" or "dollars" are to Canadian dollars, which is Avicanna's functional currency.
 The fiscal year end of all entities within the corporate structure of Avicanna is December 31.
-Avicanna's financial statements are prepared in accordance with IFRS.
+Avicanna's consolidated financial statements (the "financial statements") are prepared in accordance with IFRS.